 An editor can save you from embarrassing mistakes, and you don’t want that when your work is published.

 Writing a book can be overwhelming.
 It’s the same when it comes to large projects.
 The way I get through a large project is to keep the end in mind, keep the deadline in mind, and break the work up into sections and subsections.

 Set a Writing Schedule

 A schedule can help you stay on track.
-Without one, it may lead to neglecting your writing project and not completing it.
+Without one, it may lead to neglecting your writing.
 Another benefit of using a schedule is to develop a habit of writing at a specified time; this can help you stay on track!